Jared Freeman

 Resume

-Jared Freeman, Ph.D., is Chief Scientist at Aptima, Inc. In that executive role, he assesses the quality of Aptima’s scientific and technical work through reviews with customers and staff, and he oversees corporate S&T resources, including Aptima’s Institutional Review Board, Internal Research & Development program, and Scientific Advisory Board.
-Dr. Freeman is currently a Principal Investigator for the DARPA programs Artificial Social Intelligence for Successful Teams (ASIST) and Synergistic Discovery and Design (SD2).
-He manages a multi-company Air Force program to create robust intelligent agents.
+Dr. Freeman was Chief Scientist and a Corporate Fellow at Aptima until his retirement from those positions in 2023.
+In his executive role there, he assessed the quality of Aptima’s scientific and technical work through reviews with customers and staff, and he oversaw corporate S&T resources, including Aptima’s Institutional Review Board, Internal Research & Development program, and Scientific Advisory Board.
+Dr. Freeman was most recently a Principal Investigator for the DARPA programs Artificial Social Intelligence for Successful Teams (ASIST) and Synergistic Discovery and Design (SD2).
+He managed a multi-company Air Force program to create robust intelligent agents.
 His prior technical work spans the fields of training, modeling, measurement, human factors, and critical thinking.

 Training – Dr. Freeman has served as Principal Investigator on projects to define, design, develop, and validate training systems that enhance, fluid intelligence across domains, command decision making skills across Navy platforms, small unit leadership skills among infantry, unit performance in infantry operations, optimal selection and sequencing of training content in air operations command, intelligent adaptation of feedback and after action reviews in STEM, and analytic and decision skills for information operations.
 He has managed projects to develop training systems that advance, decision making under uncertainty in Naval air defense, the agility of enemy AI in tactical aviation training systems, critical thinking skills among infantry, robotic systems for operating UUVs to inspect warships, analysis of defenses by military inspection teams, tactical capability of Naval airwings, and communication expertise of AF air warfare controllers.